xyproto/sglspec/README.md

 ---

 The Sample Generation Language (SGL) is versatile and capable of generating a wide variety of sounds for various music genres and styles.
 Remember that a dedicated tool or software is required to interpret the SGL format and generate the corresponding audio samples.

+## General info

+* Version: 2.0.0
+* License: BSD-3
+* The content has been modified and curated by a human, but the samples needs more testing.